► The Discovery’s smaller, cheaper brother gets an update

 No, but that’s not really a problem for a big, family-focused SUV.
-We drove both 237bhp diesel and 247bhp petrol versions, and despite 0-60mph times of 7.2 and 7.1 seconds respectively neither felt fast.
+We’ve driven diesel engines in 178bhp and 237bhp form, along with petrol engines putting out 197bhp and 247bhp.
+Despite the most powerful versions of each achieving 0-60mph times of 7.2 and 7.1 seconds respectively, neither of each felt fast.

-The petrol’s much quieter, smoother, and more refined than the diesel, but its exceptional thirst (official combined fuel economy is just 30.5mpg, and we saw figures in the late teens) means that it’s the oil-burner that’s our pick.
-It’s got plenty of shove in the mid-range, and though it’s really quite vocal under hard acceleration it settles down to a chilled-out thrum on the motorway.
+The petrol’s much quieter, smoother and more refined than the diesel, but its exceptional thirst (official combined fuel economy is just 30.5mpg, and we saw figures in the late teens) means that the oil-burners are the ones to go for.
+They’ve got plenty of shove in the mid-range, and despitebeing quite vocal under hard acceleration,it settles down to a chilled-out thrum on the motorway.

 Land Rover’s nine-speed auto helps the cruising manners but hinders the car round town, where it’s constantly jumping between gears yet rarely seems to be in the correct one.